 Students are expected to attend all scheduled seminar sessions, arrive on time, and be present for the entire class.
-One unexcused absence per term is allowed. https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/ Any petition to be excused from seminar attendance for reasons other than those listed above must be approved by the Graduate Coordinator and, in some cases, by the Graduate Committee.
-Students are expected to show courtesy to their classmates, seminar attendees, and guest speakers by silencing cell phones before the seminar begins and refraining from engaging in personal laptop or cell phone use and conversations during seminar presentations and discussions.
-Requirements for class attendance and other work in this course are consistent with university policies.
+One unexcused absence per term is allowed. https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/ Any petition to be excused from seminar attendance for reasons other than those listed above must be approved by the Graduate Coordinator and in some cases by the Graduate Committee.
+Students are expected to show courtesy to their classmates, seminar attendees, and guest speakers by silencing cell phones before the seminar begins and refraining from engaging in personal laptop/cell phone use and conversations during seminar presentations and discussions.
+Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies.
 Click here to read the university attendance policies.

 All FSHN graduate students are required to attend seminar each term.
-Food Science (FS) students typically attend FS seminars, and Nutritional Sciences (NS) students attend NS seminars.
+Food Science (FS) students normally attend FS seminar and HUN students attend Nutritional Sciences seminar.
 If there are class conflicts, students may attend the alternate seminar series.
-Students are expected to participate in the discussions by posing thoughtful questions to seminar presenters and providing fellow students with written evaluations of their presentations.
+Students are expected to participate in the discussions by posing thoughtful questions to seminar presenters and to provide fellow students with written evaluations of their presentations.